Henri-Georges Clouzot's Inferno: Other versions

 In 1994, Claude Chabrol used the screenplay by Clouzot to make his film L'Enfer.

-In 2009, Serge Bromberg and Ruxandra Medrea released a 94 minute documentary with material selected from 15 hours (185 reels) of found scenes under the name L'Enfer d'Henri-Georges Clouzot.
+In 2009, Serge Bromberg and Ruxandra Medrea released a 94-minute documentary with material selected from 15 hours (185 reels) of found scenes under the name L'Enfer d'Henri-Georges Clouzot.
 Bromberg was caught for two hours in a stalled elevator with a woman who turned out to be Clouzot's second wife, Inès de Gonzalez.
 Upon learning the identity of the woman and of the existence of the footage, Bromberg convinced her to release it to make his film.
 The documentary includes interviews with nine cast and crew members, notably Catherine Allégret, the production assistant from 1964, Costa Gavras, and the assistant cinematographer William Lubtchansky.
 Bromberg used the actors Bérénice Bejo and Jacques Gamblin to shoot some scenes where dialogue had to be delivered; the found material, which included some 30 hours of soundtrack, didn't contain suitable material.

 The film was shown out-of-competition at the 2009 Cannes Film Festival, at the 2009 Toronto International Film Festival, and film festivals in New York, Vancouver, London and Rotterdam; it was nationally released in France on 11 November 2009.
 In 2010 it received the César Award for Best Documentary.

+L'Enfer by Nicolas Badout is a comic-book adaptation of the film, published by Éditions Sarbacane in 2025.

 Visual effects

-The film features several innovative and practical lighting techniques by Andréas Winding and Armand Thirard.
+The film features several innovative and practical lighting techniques.
 Most notably in the psychedelic climax of the film, rotating lighting rigs were placed in-front of the camera and actors.
-The final effect created the illusion of the actors faces transitioning between emotions, and personalities.
+The final effect created the illusion of the actors' faces transitioning between emotions, and personalities.
 They would also slowly change their emotions intensifying the effect when synced to each rotation.